0xKione/jquery-input-grid/README.md

 To learn the functionality of the library check out the [JIGL Usage](http://richardwgomez.com/index.php/jigl) page

 ## Status
 I am still actively contributing to this repository making improvements and bug fixes.
-This is my first real GitHub/Bower library so there have been a few unneccesary releases, but I am getting more familiar with that process.
+This is my first real GitHub library so there have been a few unneccesary releases, but I am getting more familiar with that process.

 This library was originally designed to work with a web app I am developing called [WageKick](https://wagekick.com) and turned into a side project.